corneliana/all-in-one/API Docs.md

 	=> so a generation command for Swagger YAML will generate schema based on:
 	- API contracts defined by Spot
 	- Validation rules defined by turnstile files
+	Check the validation rules of other endpoints and see if we can find any similarities.

 Solution: